Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Yes — the debunked figures are about mass and causation, not about whether particles reach us.
 The exposure is real and cheap to reduce, so target the biggest measured sources: switch from bottled to filtered tap water in glass or steel, skip plastic mesh tea bags, and keep plastic out of the microwave.
 Reduce where it's easy; ignore anything that tells you to panic by the gram.

-The pattern across all nine claims is consistent.
-The detection studies — blood, placenta, brain, salt, bottled water, tea bags — are largely solid; plastic particles genuinely reach human tissue.
+The pattern across every claim is consistent.
+The detection studies — placenta, salt, bottled water, tea bags, breast milk, chewing gum — are largely solid; plastic particles genuinely reach human tissue, though the brain and blood numbers specifically now carry the method caveat described above.
 The exaggerations cluster in two places: converting particle counts into dramatic weighed masses (the credit card, the spoon), and turning correlations into proven causes (heart attacks, sperm counts).
 Knowing which is which lets you act rationally instead of anxiously.

 The highest-leverage move remains bottled water: at roughly 240,000 particles per liter it dwarfs salt or the occasional tea bag, so filtered tap in glass or stainless steel is the single best swap.
 After that, retire plastic mesh tea bags, never microwave food in plastic, and replace scarred plastic cutting boards.
 Our ranked guide to which foods have the most microplastics shows where exposure concentrates, and the complete plastic detox guide lays out the room-by-room plan.